Guy Velella: Biography

 Velella returned to elected office on April 22, 1986, when he was elected to the New York State Senate, to fill the vacancy caused by the death of John D. Calandra.
-The three-way race was bitter and costly, as JoAnn Calandra, Calandra's widow, backed by the late senator's partisans and patronage recipients, and hoping to capitalize on the late senator's ties to the Senate Majority establishment, sought to retain family control of the seat.
+The three-way race was bitter and costly, as JoAnn Calandra, Calandra's widow, backed by the late senator's partisans, sought to retain family control of the seat.
 The Democratic candidate, Michael Durso, also generated interest.
-The 34th Senate District included mostly white neighborhoods in the Bronx and parts of lower Westchester County, areas hand-picked by Calandra during the last redistricting and including portions of Yonkers, Mount Vernon, New Rochelle and all of Pelham.
-Velella received the endorsements of the Right to Life Party and the Bronx section of the Conservative Party of New York.

-In a battle that echoed those for the Republican nomination and the Senate Seat itself, Velella also became chairman of the Bronx Republican Party.
+In a battle that echoed those for the Republican nomination and the Senate seat itself, Velella also became chairman of the Bronx Republican Party.
 He was subsequently re-elected to the State Senate in November 1986 and in every subsequent election until November 2002, sitting in the 186th, 187th, 188th, 189th, 190th, 191st, 192nd, 193rd, 194th and 195th New York State Legislatures.

 He resigned his seat on May 14, 2004, as part of a plea bargain reached on criminal charges that he took bribes to help businesses win lucrative state contracts.
 According to the text of the indictment, the bribes were in the form of payments to the Velellas' law firm for little or no work.

-Popularity in district
+Initial reputation

 As a state senator, Velella brought millions of state dollars into his district, which funded local projects.
-Velella also endeared himself to his constituents through his advocacy on their behalf with the federal, state, and city government.
-Velella's success in securing money for his district and excellent record on constituent service made him very popular in his district, including conservative Democrats (or "Reagan Democrats").
+Velella also worked for his constituents through his advocacy on their behalf with the federal, state, and city government.
+Velella's success in securing money for his district and record on constituent service made him popular among some in his district, including conservative Democrats (or "Reagan Democrats"), though on the other hand Norwood News ran an article entitled "Velella's Voting Record Is in Eye of Beholder".